Since today is Father's Day, I would like to take a week's hiatus from the Justifiable Evil postings to remember my father.

 It turned out to be a stroke.
 It temporarily blinded him, and made him lose part of the vocabulary.
 It did not make him slur the words, mind you.
 He just would not be able to find some of the words that were needed to express his thoughts, and would try to substitute them with others.
 It would frustrate him to no end.

 It terrified me.
 The stroke seemed to extinguish the spark in his eyes.
 His thoughts were slow, simplistic at times.
-Sometimes, as I sat next on his bed, I used to wonder where his soul had hidden.
+Sometimes, as I sat next to him on his bed, I used to wonder where his soul had hidden.
 And if it would ever return.

 Worse news followed.
 A study of his heart showed that only a third of it was functioning properly.
 My father, his doctors told us, only had a few months to live.